Who needs a Learner’s Permit?

-Your permit will be issued after you pass the vision and the knowledge tests, pay the required fees, and show proper proof of identification and Vermont residency.
+- Your permit will be issued after you pass the online permit test and pay the required fees.